abenaTenkorang/school_library/README.md

 ### Future Features <a name="future-features"></a>

-   - Create Nameable
+- Create a class Classroom
-   - Turn Person class to Nameable
+- Create the has-many/belongs-to relationship between Classroom and Student.
-   - Prepare decorator
+- Create a class Book
-   - Prepare CapitalizeDecorator and TrimmerDecorator
+- Create a class Rental

 <p align="right">(<a href="#readme-top">back to top</a>)</p>